citation-file-format/citation-file-format/schema-guide.md

 ### Referencing other work

 When your software or data builds on what others have already done, it is good practice to add a `references` section to your `CITATION.cff` file.
-This way, you give credit to those on whose work you build your own.
+This way, you give credit to the authors of works that your own work builds on.

 The `references` section works like a reference list in a paper, but can also contain references to other software